3570534440/microphase-antsdr-docs/source_cn/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ANTSDR 用户手册
+ANTSDR 使用指南
 =========================================

-.. raw:: html
+.. raw:: html+

     <a href="../index.html">[English]</a>